-- Improves the overall look of the structure.
+- It improves the overall look of the structure.

-- Reduces the need for other repair or rehabilitation work.
+- It reduces the need for other repair or rehabilitation work.

-- Protects the walls of the structure from adverse weather.
+- Also, protects the walls of the structure from adverse weather.

-- Improves the structural strength of the building.
+- It improves the structural strength of the building.

 Disadvantages of Pointing:

 - In winter, the moist brickwork freezes, rotting.

-- Pointing is responsible for the terrible damage to various walls throughout the nation.
+- Pointing is responsible for the terrible damage to various walls.

 Also read: Grouting, Waterproofing & Damp Proofing